MatthewHaas/assorted_tips_and_tricks/README.md

 ```

 **In Python:**<br>
-You will need the following lines at the top of the script (along with other modules you will be importing)
+You will need the following lines at the top of your python script (along with other modules you will be importing)
 ```python
 import os
 import sys